Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

 \subsection{Topological Classifications in \textit{Gapped} Phonon Bands}

-The ``ten-fold way" refers to a classification framework in condensed matter physics and quantum field theory, primarily used to categorize symmetry classes of Hamiltonians, particularly in the study of of topological insulators~\cite{fu2007topological,qi2011topological,hasan2010colloquium,hasan2011three,shen2012topological,bernevig2013topological,khanikaev2013photonic,ando2013topological,tokura2019magnetic} and topological superconductors~\cite{leijnse2012introduction,ando2015topological,sato2017topological}.
-Such classification is grounded in the presence or absence of three foundational discrete symmetries, i.e., time-reversal symmetry ($\mathcal{T}$), particle-hole symmetry ($\mathcal{C}$), and chiral (or sublattice) symmetry ($\mathcal{S}$).
-The idea of the ten-fold way dates back at least to 1996, when~\cite{Altland1997} discovered that substances can be divided into 10 kinds~\cite{kitaev2009periodic, ryu2010topological}.
-Equations~(\eqref{eq:T}-\eqref{eq:S}) provide the mathematical expressions for these three symmetry operators, as well as the transformation properties of the Hamiltonian under these symmetries.
+{The ``ten-fold way'' refers to a universal classification framework in condensed matter physics and quantum field theory, primarily used to categorize the symmetry classes of Hamiltonians, particularly in studies of topological insulators~\cite{fu2007topological,qi2011topological,hasan2010colloquium,hasan2011three,shen2012topological,bernevig2013topological,khanikaev2013photonic,ando2013topological,tokura2019magnetic} and topological superconductors~\cite{leijnse2012introduction,ando2015topological,sato2017topological}.
+This classification is determined by the presence or absence of three fundamental discrete symmetries, i.e., time-reversal ($\mathcal{T}$), particle-hole ($\mathcal{C}$), and chiral (or sublattice, $\mathcal{S}$) symmetry, as expressed in Eqs.~\eqref{eq:T}–\eqref{eq:S}.
+The concept of the ten-fold way dates back to the work of Altland and Zirnbauer~\cite{Altland1997}, who showed that physical systems can be categorized into ten distinct symmetry classes~\cite{kitaev2009periodic,ryu2010topological}.}

+{Mathematically, the ten-fold classification is grounded in K-theory, which provides a systematic framework for classifying gapped Hamiltonians under given symmetry constraints.
+Within this framework, the symmetry class determines the associated ``classifying space'', while the Clifford algebra leads to a repeating pattern in the classification, also known as ``Bott periodicity''.
+Specifically, an eightfold periodicity for real classes and a twofold periodicity for complex ones.
+This periodic structure results from the recursive representation properties of Clifford algebra, yielding periodic recurrences of topological invariants such as $\mathbb{Z}$, $\mathbb{Z}_2$, or 0, depending on spatial dimension.}

+{Physically, the ten-fold classification establishes a direct correspondence between the symmetry and dimensionality of the system.
+This framework also uncovers the existence of quantized bulk invariants and symmetry-protected gapless boundary states.
+Therefore, the ten-fold classification table provides a unified theoretical foundation that connects diverse topological phenomena, ranging from the integer quantum Hall effect to topological superconductivity.}